mrflip/hackerspace-org-docs/README.md

-These are a collection of organizational documents from Hackerspaces all over the world:
+These are a collection of organizational documents from Hackerspaces all over the world.
+They're better read at [mrflip.github.io/hackerspace-org-docs](https://mrflip.github.io/hackerspace-org-docs).

 * Bylaws
   - [Bylaws of Quelab](Bylaws-of-Quelab)